 Assault and Battery Defense Attorney in Michigan

 There are a number of different types of assault crimes.
 However, each one involves intentionally harming another individual.
 Some assault charges are minor enough to be considered misdemeanors, while others result in felony charges.
-Regardless of the type of assault charge you’re facing, it’s imperative you hire a skilled criminal defense attorney.
-At Dallo Law, P.C., we’ve defended individuals charged with all manner of assault crimes and can form the best legal strategy for your case.
+Regardless of the type of assault charge you are facing, it is imperative you hire a skilled criminal defense attorney.
+At Dallo Law, P.C., we have defended individuals charged with all manner of assault crimes and can form the best legal strategy for your case.

 Understanding the Different Types of Assault

 Each type of assault charge has maximum penalties in Michigan courts.
 These include both maximum fines and jail times.
-If you’re guilty of the crime, an attorney can fight for a reduced sentence or negotiate a plea bargain.
+If you are guilty of the crime, then an attorney can fight for a reduced sentence or negotiate a plea bargain.

 Assault and Battery

 This refers to the act of both threatening a person and then causing physical harm.
-Simple assault and battery is a misdemeanor charge that’s punishable by no more than 93 days in jail and a $500 fine.
+Simple assault and battery is a misdemeanor charge that is punishable by no more than 93 days in jail and a $500 fine.